danniefairy/Git_note/description/Start_Simple_Project.md

 2.Commit file to repository
 --------
 *   ***Add file to tracked and staged status***
-&ensp &ensp &ens padd all files and directories in repository: `git add .` &ensp &ensp &ens add perticular files or directories in repository: `git add "files or directories name"` &ensp &ensp &ens add perticular part of line in file: `git add -p "files or directories name"`
+&ensp; &ensp; &ensp; padd all files and directories in repository: `git add .` &ensp; &ensp; &ensp; add perticular files or directories in repository: `git add "files or directories name"` &ensp; &ensp; &ensp; add perticular part of line in file: `git add -p "files or directories name"`